pmean/build-website/text/99/logistic.md

 The log odds ratio is **0.157** and the p-value is **0.001**.
 The odds ratio is **1.170**.
-This implies that the estimated odds of successful breast feeding at discharge improve by about 17% for each additional year of the mother\'s age.
+This implies that the estimated odds of successful breast feeding at discharge improve by about 17% for each additional year of the mother's age.

 ![](../../../web/images/99/logistic12.gif)